edwardspec/github-action-build-mediawiki/README.md

 # github-action-build-mediawiki

+**This project is in the early stages of development.
+It should not be used in production.**

-GitHub Action to download/install MediaWiki for the purpose of running phpunit, phan, etc. on a MediaWiki extension
+GitHub Action to download/install MediaWiki for the purpose of running phpunit, phan, etc. on a MediaWiki extension.